HaivuUK/HaivuUK/README.md

 ### Hi there 👋
 - I am a Mechanical Engineering researcher with focus on Biomechanics.
-- I currently work predominantly in Python and LaTeX
+- I work predominantly in Python and LaTeX

 - Currently a member of:
   - [Integrated Musculo-Skeletal Biomechanics Research Group (IMSB)](https://www.sheffield.ac.uk/imsb).